 This dish has a soupy yet thick and creamy consistency – similar to risotto – and fantastic texture.
 The key is to dice the vegetables into very small cubes, resembling the rice kernels.

-To thicken the sauce I used a few methods: liquid reduction, a little bit of gluten free flour mixed with water, and finally some Parmesan cheese to bind it all together.
-Add to that a spoon of grass-fed butter and you end up with a delicious, thick, glossy risotto.
+To thicken the sauce I used these methods: liquid reduction, a little bit of tapioca or arrowroot flour mixed with water, and some Parmesan cheese to bind it all together.
+Add to that a spoonful of grass-fed butter and you end up with a delicious, thick, glossy cauliflower risotto.

-Macadamia butter adds extra crunch and a really nice, earthy flavour.
-You can use other nuts like walnuts or cashews instead.
-This dish can be eaten on its own or as a side.
+Macadamia nut butter adds extra crunch and a really nice, earthy flavour.
+You can use other nuts like walnuts or almonds instead.

-- 2 cups finely diced cauliflower
+- 2 cups super finely diced cauliflower

-- 3/4 cup finely diced carrot (1 small carrot)
+- ¾ cup super finely diced carrot (1 small carrot)

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 1 cup dry white wine
+- ½ cup dry white wine

 - 2 cups vegetable stock

-- 1 tbsp butter
+- 1 tablespoon butter or ghee

-For Macadamia burnt butter
+- For Macadamia burnt butter

 - 10 macadamia nuts, smashed or ground into crumbs

-- 1/2 garlic clove, finely diced
+- ½ garlic clove, finely diced

 - A pinch of salt